Alejogb1/job-board/blog-data/why-isnt-the-form-control-class-applying-to-rich-text-areas-in-rails.md

 id: "why-isnt-the-form-control-class-applying-to-rich-text-areas-in-rails"
 ---

-Let's tackle this one.
+one.
 I’ve certainly encountered this head-scratcher more than once, especially during the early days of adopting ActionText and other similar rich text editors in Rails projects.
-The issue, at its core, isn't usually that the `form-control` class is *failing* to apply in the technical sense of css specificity.
+The issue, at its core, isn't usually that the `form-control` class is _failing_ to apply in the technical sense of css specificity.
 Rather, it's that its intended effects are often overridden or obscured by the particular way rich text editors are implemented.
 It's less about incorrect application and more about how these editors manipulate the underlying dom structure and styling.

 The problem boils down to the fact that rich text areas don't work as simple textareas do.
 While you might apply `form-control` directly to a `<textarea>` element and get the expected styling, rich text editors typically inject a more complex structure to facilitate editing functionality.
 This structure usually involves a surrounding container and a child element (often contenteditable div) where you directly type and edit the text.
 This intermediate layer effectively isolates the inner content from your direct styling, and the `form-control` class, which typically targets `<input>`, `<select>`, or `<textarea>` elements, won't directly impact the styled content of the rich text editor.